 Joanne graduated with a degree in Mass Communications from University of the West Indies (Mona) where she also took various literature and writing courses and was taught and mentored by future Jamaican Poet Laureate Mervyn Morris.

-Joanne has worked to sharpen her skills over the years, earning fellowships to participate in the Caribbean Fiction Writers Summer Institute (University of Miami), Breadloaf Writers Conference (Middlebury College, Vermont), Texas A & M’s Callaloo Writers Workshop (at Brown University), and the University of Iowa’s International Writing Programme’s online course on Writing Fiction 2016: Storied Women – her sessions led, respectively by Olive Senior, Ursula Hegi, Ravi Howard, Maaza Mengiste, and (remotely) Margot Livesy.
-Her awards and fellowships include placing second for the inaugural Burt Award for YA Caribbean literature in 2014, the 2014 Leonard Tim Hector Memorial Award, the Michael and Marilee Fairbanks International Fellowship to attend Breadloaf in 2008, from the Caribbean Writer – the David Hough Literary Prize (2011) and the Flash Fiction Prize (2015) for When We Danced, recognition by JCI West Indies in 2011 as one of Ten Outstanding Young Persons in the region, and a 2004 UNESCO Honour Award for her contribution to literacy and the literary arts in Antigua and Barbuda.
+Joanne has worked to sharpen her skills over the years, earning fellowships to participate in the Caribbean Fiction Writers Summer Institute (University of Miami), Breadloaf Writers Conference (Middlebury College, Vermont), and Texas A & M’s Callaloo Writers Workshop (2012, Brown University), CARIBLit’s Commonwealth Writers sponsored fiction editing workshop (2016), and Commonwealth Writers fiction writing workshop (2018), among other professional/creative development opportunities.
+Additional awards and/or fellowships include the 2014 Leonard Tim Hector Memorial Award, from the Caribbean Writer – the David Hough Literary Prize (2011) and the Flash Fiction Prize (2015) for When We Danced, recognition by JCI West Indies in 2011 as one of Ten Outstanding Young Persons in the region, and a 2004 UNESCO Honour Award for her contribution to literacy and the literary arts in Antigua and Barbuda.
 She was short listed in 2012 (with Genevieve) and 2013 (with Amelia) for the Small Axe Literary Prize; and earned honourable mention in the 2014 Desi Writers Lounge fiction contest for With Grace, subsequently signing a contract with Little Bell Caribbean for its publication as a children’s picture book.